Book project

 Civil rights and social welfare policy

-In an article published in Studies in American Political Development, I examine the impact of civil rights law on social policy in the United States through a case study of family and medical leave policy.
+My article published in Studies in American Political Development examines the impact of civil rights law on social policy in the United States through a case study of family and medical leave policy.
 I argue that the distinctive gender-neutral and broad-coverage design of US family and medical leave policy lies in contestation over civil rights law.
-I wrote summaries of my findings for 3Streams and the Gender Policy Report.
+I summarized these findings in 3Streams and the Gender Policy Report.

 Research on race and political behavior